SPYFF/spyff.github.io/content/posts/linux/r3-mini.md

 env save
 ```

-The most important is the lengthy line.
+The most important aspect is the lengthy line.
-It loads the devicetree from USB, the GRUB EFI payload from the NVMe, finally boots it.
+It loads the devicetree from USB, the GRUB EFI payload from the NVMe, and finally boots it.
-Form that, we will have normal GRUB to Linux bootchain, what we used to have in Debian/Ubuntu.
+From that point, we'll have a normal GRUB to Linux bootchain, which is what we'd expect in Debian/Ubuntu.

-In GRUB menu, we have to choose the `R3 mini Debian GNU/Linux` entry,
-which has been made in the post-installation step of the guide.
-If everything OK, the board should boot Debian fine.
+In the GRUB menu, we have to choose the `R3 mini Debian GNU/Linux` entry, which was created in the post-installation step of the guide.
+If everything is OK, the board should boot Debian successfully.

-### At first boot of Debian
+### On the First Boot of Debian

 The bootmenu entry used to load Linux was only a temporary entry in `grub.cfg`.
-That is because `grub.cfg` automatically generated on each kernel update,
+This is because `grub.cfg` is automatically generated on each kernel update,
 based on the rules defined in the defaults file: `/etc/default/grub`.
-To make this entry resistant to kernel updates, we have to extend the kernel
-parameters as in below:
+To make this entry resistant to kernel updates, we have to extend the kernel parameters as shown below:

 ```bash
 GRUB_CMDLINE_LINUX_DEFAULT="quiet clk_ignore_unused pd_ignore_unused cma=128M"
 GRUB_CMDLINE_LINUX="quiet clk_ignore_unused pd_ignore_unused cma=128M"
 ```

-If just `GRUB_CMDLINE_LINUX_DEFAULT` modified, only one menuentry (the default)
-extended with these parameters.
+If only `GRUB_CMDLINE_LINUX_DEFAULT` is modified, only the default menuentry will be extended with these parameters.
 With that, it's safe to execute `sudo update-grub` to manually trigger a `grub.cfg` generation.
-Before the reboot, verify if the new parameters are included in all menuentry:
+Before rebooting, verify that the new parameters are included in all menuentries:

 ```bash
 cat /boot/grub/grub.cfg | grep linux | grep clk
 ```

-If the output not empty, it' safe to reboot the board and in the future,
+If the output is not empty, it's safe to reboot the board and, in the future,
 simply choose the default menuentry.
-Kernel updates should not mess up the boot either.
+Kernel updates shouldn't disrupt the boot process either.